bparanj/crystal/electronics/experiments/queue/bypass-capacitor.md

-To demonstrate a bypass capacitor in Tinkercad, we can create a circuit that shows how it stabilizes the voltage by filtering out noise, especially in circuits with AC signals or switching transients.
+To demonstrate a bypass capacitor we can create a circuit that shows how it stabilizes the voltage by filtering out noise, especially in circuits with AC signals or switching transients.

-### Experiment Setup
+### Setup

 #### Components: